 * Circuits are grouped together into Districts, typically from one to three counties in extent, grouping together from 10 to 50 Circuits.

 * What churches make up this Circuit and thus what geographical area the Circuit occupies has varied considerably during its history since 1746.

-* Today, Dane and Trent Methodist Circuit comprises nineteen churches and chapels and a team of ministers and preachers requiring a stableful of horses!
+* Today, Dane and Trent Methodist Circuit comprises seventeen churches and chapels and a team of ministers and preachers requiring a stableful of horses!